Minecraft-GBT/docs/en/auth/index.md

 > [!NOTE]
 > The GBT mod can be used on servers without authorization, and reproduction, integration, and modification do not require authorization but should follow the MIT license.

-> [!WARNING]
-> Applications for the road traffic sign pack are not currently being accepted.
-Please wait for the official release.

 ## Official Website <Badge type="info" text="Fast Track" />

 Comment on this page and wait for the review to pass.